Malekith the Accursed: Publication history

 Created by Walt Simonson, Malekith first appeared in Thor #344–349 (June–November 1984).
 He subsequently appeared in issues #363 (January 1986), 366-368 (April–June 1986), 485–487 (April–June 1995), and 489 (August 1995) of Thor.

 He made guest appearances in X-Force and Cable Annual 1997 and Heroes for Hire #14 (August 1998) before again battling Thor in Thor vol. 2 #29-32 (November 2000–February 2001).
 He later appeared in The Incredible Hercules #134 (November 2009) and #136 (December 2009).

-In 2012, Jason Aaron revived him in the Thor: God of Thunder series and he became the main antagonist in the "All New, All Different" Thor volume 4 and the crossover event War on the Realms.
+In 2012, Jason Aaron revived him in the Thor: God of Thunder series and he became the main antagonist in the "All New, All Different" Thor volume 4 and the crossover event The War of the Realms.

 Fictional character biography

 Malekith is a Dark Elf who grew up during a time of war in Svartalfheim.
-After being sold into slavery and captured by trolls, he met a wizard who helped him escape and took him as an apprentice.
-After the wizard attempts to use his magic to bring peace to the realm, Malekith kills him and then his mother, taking the dogs of the Wild Hunt for his own uses.
+Twelve of his older brothers died during a war with trolls.
+His mother eventually sold him as a slave for two sacks of snake livers and half a barrel of pickled toads.
+He worked as a body burner destroying the bodies of fallen elves until he was captured by trolls.
+In prison, he met a wizard, who helped him escape and took him as an apprentice.
+Eventually, the wizard wanted to combine their powers for peace, but Malekith refused because he felt that any peace would mean that the war which forged him would have been pointless, making his existence something it was not meant to be.
+He kills the wizard, who before dying scarred his face.
+Malekith then kills his mother, taking the dogs of the Wild Hunt for his own uses.

 Later, Malekith allies with Loki on behalf of the fire demon Surtur.
 He takes control of a number of Earth humans using special food of the faerie provided by Hela.
 Malekith then kills Eric Willis, guardian of the Casket of Ancient Winters, after learning of its location.
 As Master of the Hounds, Malekith hunts Roger Willis, Eric's son.
 Using Lorelei as bait, Malekith forced Thor to battle Algrim, one of his Dark Elf followers, and attempts to destroy both combatants by plunging them into magma.
 He then takes the Casket from Roger Willis.
 Malekith is defeated by Thor, but destroys the Casket, releasing its icy magic on Earth.

 Malekith later disguises Loki as himself to take his place in the dungeon, while he disguises himself as Balder the Brave, who is about to be crowned ruler of Asgard.
 Algrim sees through Malekith's disguise and breaks his neck, apparently killing him.

 Years later, Malekith is revealed to be alive.
 Disguising himself as Balder, he enlists Hercules to attack Alflyse, the Dark Elf Queen of the Eastern Spires, while disguised as Thor.
 His scheme is unraveled (partially due to the appearance of Thor disguised as Hercules), and he is easily defeated by Zeus.